THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 38 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come,

-Although many lust-driven and gain-driven hirelings have abused, bruised, fleeced, exploited and wounded the sheep of the Lord; yet the Good Shepherd still loves His sheep dearly and He is coming to deliver His sheep from the caves where they have kept her, and He will bind her wounds, revive, restore and heal her (Eze.
+Although many lust-driven and gain-driven hirelings have abused, bruised, fleeced, exploited, and wounded the sheep of the Lord, yet the Good Shepherd still loves His sheep dearly.
+He is coming to deliver His sheep from the caves where they have kept her, and He will bind her wounds, revive, restore and heal her (Eze.
 34:10-13).

 The Lord is saying to you today, “Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.”
 (Jer.
 31:3 NKJV).

-It is very crucial for everyone praying and labouring for true revival of the Church to know the depth of God’s love for His Church.
+It is crucial for everyone praying and laboring for the church’s true revival or spiritual awakening to know the depth of God’s love for His church.

 Discover more antecedents of revival in the second part of this piece!

-Prayer: My Dear Heavenly Father, thank You for loving me with an everlasting love in spite of my unfaithfulness.
+Prayer: My Dear Heavenly Father, thank You for loving me with an everlasting love despite my unfaithfulness.
 Dear Holy Spirit, teach and help me to receive, appreciate and respond positively to God’s love, in Jesus’ name.
 Amen.